 They partner with their school community to create and pursue a shared strategic direction that focuses on student wellbeing and improved student outcomes.

-The Independent Public School initiative will provide opportunities for:
+The IPS initiative provides opportunities for:

-They will have access to the same support as other Queensland state schools and maintain the same core values.
+They have access to the same support as other Queensland state schools and maintain the same core values.

 Schools also have greater flexibility to tailor the curriculum to directly suit the needs of their students.

-This tailor-made approach will mean students may benefit from opportunities such as International Baccalaureate, extracurricular and gateway programs or access to centres of excellence.
+This tailor-made approach will mean students may benefit from opportunities such as International Baccalaureate, extracurricular and gateway programs, or access to centres of excellence.

-This page was last reviewed on 17 Oct 2013 at 11:53AM
+This page was last reviewed on 1 December 2016 at 02:19PM